 CS Dissertation Option

-The pool of CS specialisation modules are listed here:
+The details of the pool of modules available are listed in Annex A (CS)

 The maximum and minimum workload for part-time candidates per semester are 12 and 4 modular credits respectively.
 Candidates who are on full-time candidature can have a maximum and minimum workload of 20 and 12 modular credits respectively per semester.